catherinism/catherinism.github.io/_posts/2019-06-30-rails_with_js_project_guide.markdown

 * I set up a meeting with the current JavaScript Project Section Coach, Dalia Sawaya, and she was very helpful in making me understand what the project requires.
 She also explained:

-> Javascript Model Object = Javascript version of a Ruby Object
-> Prototype Function = an instance method in Ruby
-> Constructor Function = Initialize in Ruby
+Javascript Model Object = *Javascript version of a Ruby Object* Prototype Function = *an instance method in Ruby* Constructor Function = I*nitialize in Ruby*

 Additionally, she recommended the following videos:

-[Debugging in Chrome Dev Tools with JS](https://developers.google.com/web/tools/chrome-devtools/javascript/) [Index and Show requirement](https://www.youtube.com/watch?v=oHPM0ekV7zQ) [Form Submission requirement](https://www.youtube.com/watch?v=Yd0nH9CWWfo&amp=&feature=youtu.be)
+[Debugging in Chrome Dev Tools with JS](https://developers.google.com/web/tools/chrome-devtools/javascript/)

+[Index and Show requirement](https://www.youtube.com/watch?v=oHPM0ekV7zQ)

+[Form Submission requirement](https://www.youtube.com/watch?v=Yd0nH9CWWfo&amp=&feature=youtu.be)

 I would also recommend you watch this [Rails JS study group](https://youtu.be/b93S2_Hc8z8) by Brad Smith.